ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 ## Refraction Through the Geometrical Normal

-The new model still assumes single-point simplifications of both refraction and sampling from the original model, as well as non-scattering medium between layers.
-However, unlike the WWL model, it doesn't make any assumption about the relative size of micro-facets and layers, which justified using a single micro-facet during the whole evaluation and sampling process.
-The difference of my model is that for computing refraction directions it uses the *(main)* geometrical normal rather than the reflection-defined micro-facet's one.
+The new model still assumes single-point simplifications of both evaluation and sampling used in the original model, as well as non-scattering behaviour of the medium between layers.
+However, unlike the WWL model, it doesn't make any assumption about the relative size of micro-facets and layers, which served as a justification for using the reflection-defined micro-facet normal during the whole evaluation and sampling process.
+The difference of my model is that for computing refraction directions it uses the *(main)* geometrical normal rather than the micro-facet's one.

-*[Image?]*
+*[image?: ]*

 It is *important to keep in mind* that the new model still estimates the whole sub-surface light transport with just one light path and a single scattering event, but the used refraction directions define a path, which is more likely the one through which *the peak amount of energy flows*.
 This makes it a better representative/estimate of the actual total (single-scattered) energy transferred via all refracted paths. *(Comparisons needed!)*